msdalp/msdalp.github.io/_posts/2018-04-07-Java-Jersey-2.26-JDBI.markdown

 }
 {% endhighlight %}

-With this manager class, we will start the connection `contextInitialized` and close it with `contextDestroyed`, and access to database connection with `getJdbi()` method.
+With this manager class, we will start the connection on `contextInitialized` and close it with `contextDestroyed`, and access to database connection with `getJdbi()` method.
 The connection information will be stored in context xml or you can just set in start method with `HikariConfig` object.
 Finally we can update `context` methods to start and stop database connection pool.

 {% highlight java %}
 public class MyListener implements ServletContextListener {